intelligent-systems-course/IS-assignments-students/README.md

 This repo contains Jupyter Notebooks / Python code assignments for the Intelligent Systems course, P2, VU.

-This repo is for the studetns **without** the answers for the assignments.
+This repo is for the students **without** the answers for the assignments.
 That's why the repo is public.

 ## Contributing